-- Size up the puddle first – even if it means you have to stop your car and get out.
+- Size up the puddle first – even if it means you have to stop your car and get out (getting a bit wet is a lot better than being left stranded).
 If the water is muddy you might not be able to see the bottom and gauge its depth.
 Try and find a stick or an object to find the lowest point.

 - If it’s clearly too deep for your car, find another way to your destination.
 Modern vehicles’ door seals are good and keep water out, but this can make a car buoyant, meaning it could begin to float if the water gets to deep leaving you stranded.
-The wet stuff will eventually find its way in then…
+Even in this instance the water will eventually find its way in.

 - If the puddle is shallow enough to drive through, try and spot any objects that may cause damage to your car’s wheels, tyres or suspension, potentially leaving you mid-puddle with a problem.
 This way you can pick a safe path across.

 - Once you’ve confirmed you can drive through the puddle and determined your route, keep your vehicle in a low gear (second is generally adequate) and engine revs up.
 This will help you maintain momentum when you travel through the puddle, creating a bow wave so you don’t get bogged down.

 - Once you exit the other side – and especially if the puddle is on the deep side – pause for a moment if you can to let any excess water drain away and flow back to where it came from.

 - If you can’t, be aware that grip levels on the road ahead will be diminished, as fluid from the puddle is dropped along the Tarmac by other cars.